MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/deploy-a-software-load-balancer-using-vmm.md

 7. On the **Specify a Template Type** screen, click **Specific**, and select **Microsoft** for the **Manufacturer** and for the **Model**, select **Microsoft network controller**.
 Click **Next**.

 8. On the **Specify Protocol Options** screen, select the protocol you want to create a VIP mapping for.
 The HTTP and HTTPS options are commonly used, but for a simple example you can select the **Custom** option and chose **TCP** in the **Protocol Name** field.
 If TCP does not appear as an option in the drop-down menu, you can type it manually.
-This is a known issue in RTM.
 Click **Next**.

 9. You can optionally select **enable persistence** if you wish to have the load balancer make the connection from the client "sticky".
 Click **Next**.

 10. For the **Load Balancing method**, select **Round Robin** from the drop down list.
 Click **Next**.

-11. **Health Monitors** are not implemented in RTM, so click **Next** to move past this screen.

-12. Confirm your settings and then click **Finish** when you are ready to create the VIP Template.
+11. Confirm your settings and then click **Finish** when you are ready to create the VIP Template.

 ##### Create the VIP using PowerShell